How Interoperability in Healthcare Can Improve the Patients’ Care Process

 Data source: Healthcare Information and Management Systems Society – himss.org

-To effectively improve patient care, current health systems must be capable of collecting new data and integrate medical information from traditional EHRs.
-Many healthcare organizations use EHRs, but they are specific and accessible only from within and have no outside access capabilities.
+To improve patient care, current health systems must be capable of collecting new data and integrate medical information from traditional EHRs.
+Healthcare organizations use EHRs, but they are specific and accessible only from within.
+Many of them have no outside access capabilities.

-- Coordination of care – With easy access to the complete picture of a patient’s medical history and health data, doctors can make fully informed and accurate decisions.
-Furthermore, patients can focus on their healing process and forget about administrative tasks like finding old paper records from previous admissions, filling out forms, explaining recurrent symptoms, or searching for old prescriptions.
-By making electronic health records (EHRs) the central point of a patient’s care process, doctors can give faster, more accurate, and coordinated treatment.
+- Coordination of care.
+With easy access to the complete picture of a patient’s medical history and health data, doctors can make informed and accurate decisions.
+Furthermore, patients can better focus on their healing process.
+Administrative tasks like finding previous hospital records, explaining recurrent symptoms, or searching for old prescriptions would no longer be a problem.
+By making EHRs the central point of a patient’s care process, doctors can give more accurate, and coordinated treatments.

-- Value-based care delivery – Healthcare providers can treat patients more efficiently and faster if they have instant and full access to medical records, statistics, insights, and tools.
+- Value-based care delivery.
+Healthcare providers can treat patients faster if they have real-time access to medical records.
+The diagnostic will also be based on statistics, insights, and tools provided by EHR.
 Interoperability can optimize intervention time and the medical facility’s resources.

-- Patient safety – Data exchange benefits patients but also gives physicians the right information not only to treat but also to prevent.
-Exchanging patient data between different EHR systems and healthcare providers allows doctors to avoid diagnostic errors, redundant tests, or drug prescription errors.
-By merely analyzing and connecting health data (for example, allergies, medication information, or pre-existing conditions), care providers can detect patterns and prevent certain conditions or reduce their incidence by allowing earlier intervention.
+- Patient safety.
+Data exchange benefits patients but also gives physicians the right information not only to treat but also to prevent.
+Exchanging patient data between different EHR systems and healthcare providers allows doctors to avoid diagnostic and drug prescription errors or redundant tests.
+By analyzing and connecting health data (for example allergies, medication information, or pre-existing conditions), care providers can detect patterns and prevent certain conditions.
+Physicians will be able to focus on early intervention.

-- Patient privacy – Without the need to fill in dozens of forms that cross multiple hands until they reach the doctor’s office, patients can benefit from doctor-patient confidentiality.
-Interoperability increases health information privacy as the clinical staff will no longer update medical records manually, send it via fax, or communicate it over the telephone.
+- Patient privacy.
+Without the need to fill in dozens of forms that cross multiple hands until they reach the doctor’s desk, patients can benefit from doctor-patient confidentiality.
+Interoperability increases health information privacy.
+How?
+Clinical staff will no longer update medical records by hand, send it via fax, or communicate it over the telephone.

-- Easy healthcare transition – Healthcare organizations now operate with various EHRs, each one with a particular set of health data available.
+- Easy healthcare transition.
+Healthcare organizations now operate with various EHRs.
+Each one has a particular set of health data available.
 The key to interoperability is to standardize the data each organization is collecting, storing, and exchanging.
 For the patient, this will translate into a seamless transfer between healthcare providers.
 The medical staff will be able to continue the care process without further delays.

-Implementing interoperability in healthcare is not always a straightforward task as organizations deal with large amounts of incoming medical data.
+Implementing interoperability in healthcare is not always a straightforward task.
+Organizations deal with large amounts of incoming medical data.
 Most of the time, the data is non-uniform and unstructured.
-For example, it may come from various EHRs formats, wearable devices, or different healthcare platforms that store information from monitoring equipment, like vital sign data.
+It may come from EHRs with different formats, wearable devices, or healthcare platforms that store data from monitoring equipment.

-Through a survey, the Deloitte Center for Health Solutions found out that healthcare facilities encountered several obstacles in the face of interoperability.
+Through a survey, the Deloitte Center for Health Solutions found out that healthcare facilities encountered several obstacles when implementing interoperability.
 The main concern refers to privacy and data security (51%), followed by the misalignment of data standards, semantic interoperability as HIMSS defined it (43%), and the number of disparate software vendors platforms they already use internally and externally (37%).